markiine/TARge21_Shop/README.md

 # TARge21_Shop

-Spaceship in main branch.
+* Spaceship in main branch.
-Car in develop branch.
+* Car in develop branch.

-Can't do migration in my Mac, have to finish project in school computer.